billthefarmer/gpdf/README.md

 ```
 The suggested x coordinate in the file is based on the calculated
 generation of the individual based on the number of generations of
 ancestors.
-It won't always be correct.
-Fill in the x, y positions
+It won't always be correct, depending on the data.
+Fill in
-for each individual in the file and run the program again without the
+the x, y positions for each individual in the file and run the program
--w switch.
-This will produce a pdf file with the chart.
+again without the -w switch.
+This will produce a pdf file with the
+chart.

 ![](https://github.com/billthefarmer/billthefarmer.github.io/raw/master/images/gpdf/allged.png)